 Student Loans Information Booklet

 for more information.

 ACCCO is an approved provider under the VET Student Loan Scheme from the 1st January 2018.
 Eligible students can only access VET Student Loans for approved qualifications.

 Eligibility is determined upon set criteria, determined by the Commonwealth Government.
-To be an eligible, students must meet ALL of these criteria as outlined in the
+To be eligible for a VSL loan, a person must provide evidence to ACCCO of the following:

-Before a student can access a VET Student Loan, ACCCO must also determine if they have the ability to undertake the qualification.
+Before a student can access VET Student Loans, ACCCO must also determine if they have the ability to undertake the qualification.
 To be assessed as academically suitable, students must either:

 The amount a student can borrow on a VET Student Loan cannot exceed their remaining FEE-HELP balance or exceed the loan limit set for each qualification (refer to capped amounts specified below).
 The amounts which can be borrowed for eligible qualifications offered by ACCCO are :

-The VET Student Loan will be debited for any tuition fees that remain unpaid after choosing to continue after each census date.
+VET Student Loans will be debited for any tuition fees that remain unpaid after choosing to continue after each census date.
 If students choose to withdraw from a Unit of Study prior to the Census date, there will be no tuition fee for this unit added to their loan.